acmsigsoft/EmpiricalStandards/_team/Paul.md

 ---
 Paul has worked on designing the standards and the website.
 ---
-name: Paul Ralph
+name: Arham Arshad
-title: Professor
+title: Undergraduate Student
 affiliation: Dalhousie University
 ---
-Paul has worked on designing the standards and the website.
+Arham has worked on designing the standards and the website.